Bali: Tourism

 In January 2012, Chinese tourists increased by 222.18% compared to January 2011, while Japanese tourists declined by 23.54% year on year.
+Bali is a very popular tourist destination for Indians.

 Bali authorities reported the island had 2.88 million foreign tourists and 5 million domestic tourists in 2012, marginally surpassing the expectations of 2.8 million foreign tourists.

-Based on a Bank Indonesia survey in May 2013, 34.39 per cent of tourists are upper-middle class, spending between $1,286 to $5,592, and are dominated by Australia, India, France, China, Germany and the UK.
+Based on a Bank Indonesia survey in May 2013, 34.39 per cent of tourists are upper-middle class, spending between $1,286 and $5,592, and are dominated by Australia, India, France, China, Germany and the UK.
 Some Chinese tourists have increased their levels of spending from previous years.
-30.26 per cent of tourists are middle class, spending between $662 to $1,285.
+30.26 per cent of tourists are middle class, spending between $662 and $1,285.
 In 2017 it was expected that Chinese tourists would outnumber Australian tourists.

 In January 2020, 10,000 Chinese tourists cancelled trips to Bali due to the COVID-19 pandemic.
-Because of the COVID-19 pandemic travel restrictions, Bali welcomed 1.07 million international travelers in 2020, most of them between January and March, which is -87% compared to 2019.
+Because of the COVID-19 pandemic travel restrictions, Bali welcomed 1.07 million international travelers in 2020, most of them between January and March, which is −87% compared to 2019.
 In the first half of 2021, they welcomed 43 international travelers.
+The pandemic presented a major blow on Bali's tourism-dependent economy.
 On 3 February 2022, Bali reopened again for the first foreign tourists after 2 years of being closed due to the pandemic.

 In 2022 Indonesia's Minister of Health, Budi Sadikin, stated that the tourism industry in Bali will be complemented by the medical industry.

+At the beginning of 2023, the governor of Bali demanded a ban on the use of motorcycles by tourists.
+This happened after a series of accidents.
+Wayan Koster proposed to cancel the violators' visas.
+The move sparked widespread outrage on social media.